Low Carb White Lupin Tortilla. Just 1g carbs. Super simple and you only need 15 minutes of your time.

-Where to find white lupin flour.
+Where to find white Lupin flour.

 How to make my Low Carb White Lupin Tortilla.

-Low Carb White Lupin Tortilla ready to be served.
+Low Carb White Lupin Tortilla

 - add lupin flour and whisk until smooth.